-We provide individual training and support on or off the job for employment-related activities.
-This includes short-term coaching for Employment Services individuals and long-term coaching for Supported Employment individuals if found necessary.
+We provide individual training and support for on or off the job for employment-related activities.
+This includes short-term coaching for Employment Services individuals and long-term coaching for Supported Employment individuals, if found necessary.
 Our job coaches work with individuals who are adjusting to a job and/or have found they are in need of job coaching due to changes in their job.

 Personal, Vocational, Social Adjustment

 Individuals are supported on a 1:1 and limited time basis.
-We provides soft skills training to help individuals understand the meaning and value of gaining soft skills and appropriate work behaviors that can lead to successful and sustained employment.
+We provide soft skills training to help individuals understand the meaning and value of gaining soft skills and appropriate work behaviors that can lead to successful and sustained employment.

 Work Experience is a pre-employment transition service (Pre-ETS) offered to high school students through the Department of Rehabilitation (DOR).
 Work Experience provides students with the opportunity to apply skills learned at school to real-life work experiences.